Remove Labels or Glue

 Reduce Germs in The Home

-We know that hydrogen peroxide kills both mold and bacteria.
+We know that hydrogen peroxide destroys both mold and bacteria.
 Adding a few drops of peroxide to the water tank in your dehumidifier will kill the bacteria and germs in the air in your home.
 However, if you have pets, please do not use this method.

 Dilute one part of peroxide with eight parts water and pour mixture into the tank.
 If you’re not happy with the smell and you also have a diffuser, you can drop a few drops of essential oils for a more pleasing smell.